Protecting property and life.

 What height does a residential building need to be for a sprinkler system to be required?

-For residential buildings over 4 storeys or 18m high a fire sprinkler system must be installed.
+All residential buildings over 11m high must have a fire sprinkler system installed.

 What type of water supply should I use for a residential sprinkler system?